jacksalillas/project-roberto/README.md

 *   **Ollama:** A tool that lets you run powerful language models like Mistral right on your own computer, for free.
 *   **ChromaDB:** A super-fast database for storing and retrieving information, which acts as Roberto's memory.
 *   **LlamaIndex:** A tool that helps Roberto read and understand your documents, so he can learn from them.

+## What's New with Roberto?
+(Recent Upgrades!)

+Roberto just got some awesome upgrades to make him even smarter and more helpful:

+*   **Super Memory for Conversations:** Roberto now remembers everything you've talked about in your current chat!
+This means you can ask follow-up questions, and he'll understand the context, just like talking to a real person.
+No more repeating yourself!

+*   **Smarter Web Search:** When Roberto needs to find information online, he's gotten much smarter.
+He'll search the web for you and then tell you what he found in a natural, easy-to-understand way.
+Plus, he'll always show you exactly where he got his information from (the "Sources"), so you know it's reliable!

+*   **Lightning-Fast Answers (Smart Caching):** Roberto has a super memory for answers!
+If you ask him a question, and then later ask a *similar* question (even if it's worded a bit differently), he'll remember the answer and tell you super fast.
+He uses a special brain called `nomic-embed-text` to understand what your questions *mean*, not just what words you use.
+This makes him much quicker for questions he's already thought about.
+Think of it as his "short-term memory bank" for quick recalls!

+*   **Fresh Facts (Temporary Cache Expiry):** For things that change often, like the weather or the current time, Roberto is extra smart.
+He'll remember these temporary facts for about 15 minutes.
+After that, if you ask again, he'll go get the freshest information, so you're always up-to-date.
+For facts that don't change much (like the capital of a country), he'll remember them forever!

 ## What Can Roberto Do?